Policies and Guidelines

 Financial aid is granted for one academic year only.
 Aid for subsequent years is offered only if all renewal application materials are filed by respective deadlines.

-Students are limited to eight undergraduate semesters of institutional (Assumption College) financial aid (summers sessions are excluded), unless otherwise approved by the Director.
+Students are limited to eight undergraduate semesters of institutional (Assumption University) financial aid (summers sessions are excluded), unless otherwise approved by the Director.
 Appeals should be addressed to the Director of Financial Aid.

 For merit scholarship renewals, please contact the Financial Aid Office to obtain the minimum GPA requirements for your scholarship.